 Mohonk Mountain House – New Paltz

 This Victorian-style castle is an old-world resort with charming accommodations and stunning grounds.
-A full lineup of activities, including archery, boating on the lake, and tennis, attracts legions of families, many of whom are return guests.
+A full lineup of activities, including archery, boating on the lake, and tennis attracts legions of families, many of whom are return guests.
 All meals plus a dainty afternoon tea are included in your rate.
-There’s entertainment and for when you’re in need of some true relaxation, a spa.
+There’s entertainment, and for when you require some true relaxation, a spa.
 If you are on a tight budget, this may not be for you—except as a worthy splurge.
-Keep your eyes out for periodic deals where kids can stay and eat free.
+Keep your eyes out for periodic deals where kids can stay and eat FREE.
 If you don't want to drive, take a bus from Port Authority to New Paltz, where, with a 24-hour notice, the resort will pick you up.

-The Rocking Horse Ranch offers endless all-season family activities from kayaking to an indoor water park.
-Photo courtesy of the ranch.
+Rocking Horse Ranch offers endless all-season family activities, from kayaking to a new water park.

 Rocking Horse Ranch – Highland

 This resort is a dude ranch that doesn’t sit on its high horse.
 Rates are all-inclusive, so there are no surprises when it comes time to pay.
 Meals, activities, and entertainment don’t cost an extra dime.
-The ranch offers supervised programs for kids of all ages.
-Infants and toddlers are well cared for at The Little Tykes Nursery, with its 3-to-1 staff-child ratio.
-Older children have their own supervised programs and will have a ball riding ponies and splashing in the weatherproof indoor water park.
-This is not the place to come if you’re seeking tranquility—but if you’re looking for rambunctious, good, clean fun and a non-pretentious environment less than two hours from Manhattan, definitely check it out.
+One add-on that is worth it: The ranch offers supervised programs for kids of all ages for $20/day.
+Infants and toddlers are well cared for at The Little Tykes Nursery, with its 3-to-1 staff-to-child ratio.
+Older children have their own supervised programs and will have a ball riding ponies and playing mini golf.
+Childcare is limited to one 75-minute session per child per day.
+There's also a weatherproof indoor water park and a brand new outdoor splash complex.
+This is not the place to come if you’re seeking tranquility—but if you’re looking for rambunctious, good, clean fun, and a non-pretentious environment less than two hours from Manhattan, definitely check it out.

 Saugerties Lighthouse – Saugerties

-If you’re looking for an out-of-the-box experience, spend the night at a bona fide lighthouse any Thursday-Sunday.
-Saugerties Lighthouse is situated on a remote shoal, which you get to by walking a flat half-mile trail.
-The lighthouse rents two bedrooms, each with a double bed, but larger families renting both rooms can request cots.
-There is one bathroom shared by both rooms.
+Though it's not currently taking new reservations for 2021, if you’re looking for an out-of-the-box experience, keep the Saugerties Lighthouse in mind for a future trip.
+Situated on a remote shoal, which you get to by walking a flat half-mile trail, the lighthouse rents two bedrooms, each with a double bed.
+Larger families renting both rooms can request cots.
+There is one shared bathroom.
 A home-cooked breakfast is also included in the rate.
-There is no air conditioning (but there are fans) and there’s heat in the winter.
+There is no air conditioning (but there are fans), and there’s heat in the winter.